LLNL/Caliper/README.md

 By default, Caliper does not enable any optional services.
 Use the `CALI_SERVICES_ENABLE` environment variable to activate them.
-For example, enable the `recorder` and `timestamp` services to create a simple time-series trace for the example program above:
+For example, enable the `event`, `recorder` and `timestamp` services to create a simple time-series trace for the example program above:

-    $ export CALI_SERVICES_ENABLE=recorder:timestamp
+    $ export CALI_SERVICES_ENABLE=event:recorder:timestamp
     $ ./cali-basic
     == CALIPER: Registered recorder service
     == CALIPER: Registered timestamp service